-Agenda 2030 challenges us as organisations to examine the ways that we can contribute to the objectives and targets of the Sustainable Development Goals.
+Agenda 2030 challenges us as organisations to examine the ways that we can contribute to the objectives and targets of the Sustainable Development Goals (SDGs).

-From the largest to the smallest organisations, some simple changes of practice and procedure can assist with achievement of all 17 Sustainable Development Goals.
+From the largest to the smallest organisations, some simple changes of practice and procedure can assist with achievement of all 17 SDGs.

-We are able to provide a range of guidance and advisory support services to assist organisations to contribute more effectively to the achievement of the Sustainable Development Goals.
+We are able to provide a range of guidance and advisory support services to assist organisations to contribute more effectively to the achievement of the SDGs.